WONDERING ABOUT GOD?

 Third, the Bible demands a decision.
 It is not enough to just know about Jesus Christ and His death on the cross.
 We must choose to put our trust in Christ, to receive this free gift of salvation that God offers.
 All of us have the problem of sin.
 There is only one solution to the problem – the person of Jesus Christ and His death on the cross for us.
 Every one of us must decide…

-The decision: what will you do with Jesus Christ?
+The question: what will you do with Jesus Christ?

 You must make a decision.
 What are your options?